 I’m confident that during his dismal three-year spell at Chelsea the chant ‘There’s Only One David Mitchell’ never rang round Stamford Bridge.
 It would have been a lie if it had.
 There is a best-selling novelist with the same name before you even get to the bloke off ‘Peep Show.’
-There probably IS only one Khalid Boulahrouz.
-Not that you will ever have heard that sung either.
+There possibly is only one Khalid Boulahrouz, not that you will ever have heard that sung either.
 All three of these members of the clan David Mitchell do share one thing in common though.
 None of them ever scored a goal for Chelsea.

 Mitchell may have retired to lick his wounds over his inferior Google footprint compared to namesake novelists & comedians, but for those of us given the dubious pleasure of seeing him in a Chelsea kit it is the Mitchell & Mayes situation that detains us.
 Namely, who was the worst striker to wear a Chelsea shirt in the 1980’s?
 Was it Dave, the lanky Australian with the Beadle beard or Alan, the diminutive one time QPR reject?
 The debate still rages, at least among men over 50 who support Chelsea & are happy to bore the tits off statues talking about that bygone, sometimes forlorn, era.
 I always vote Mitchell.